EQAO is an independent agency that creates and administers

 large-scale assessments to measure Ontario students’ achievement in reading, writing and math at key stages of their education.
 All EQAO assessments are developed by Ontario educators to align with

 The Ontario Curriculum.
 The assessments evaluate student achievement objectively and in relation to a common provincial standard.
-EQAO is undertaking a multi-year project to
+EQAO is currently focused on a

 EQAO is committed to building capacity for the use of data through